 Community solar garden subscribers receive full retail credit for their portion of the power produced, minus a reasonable charge to cover the utility’s costs of delivering the electricity from the garden to the customer.
 Similar to net metering, this bill credit can be carried forward if it exceeds the customer’s electricity use in any given billing period.

-In 2015, the Colorado Energy Office (CEO) went a step further by launching a low-income community solar demonstration project designed to demonstrate the viability of community solar models that serve low-income households.
+In 2015, the Colorado Energy Office (CEO) launched a low-income community solar demonstration project designed to demonstrate the viability of community solar models that serve low-income households.
 GRID Alternatives received a $1.2 million CEO grant in August 2015 to develop and implement a portfolio of projects in partnership with rural utilities.
 The demonstration will include at least five projects totalling over one megawatt of installed solar capacity to serve at least 300 low-income families.
 The CEO investment is leveraged with utility investment for each project, at a ratio of two dollars for each dollar of CEO grant funding invested.
 In-kind contributions may also be included in the leveraged ratio.
 While the details will vary project by project, each project will result in significant savings to low-income subscribers.
 The community solar installations will also provide an estimated 2,000 hours of hands-on solar job training to local workers.